achansak94/p8105_hw3_ac4635/Homework3_ac4635.md

 average maximum temperature in January across the 30 years.
 In January, the average maximum temperature fluctuates between -10 to 10 degrees Celsius, while the average maximum temperature in July fluctuates between +20 and +30 degress Celsius.
+The fluctuation between the January temperatures is much greater than the July temperatures.

-We observat that the recorded temperatures from the different stations can vary as seen with the outliers.
+We observe that the recorded temperatures from the different stations can vary as seen with the outliers.
 For example, one station in July, 1988 recorded a much lower temperature than other stations.
 Additionally, we see outliers in January 1982, 2004, and 2005.
 One